svanderburg/php-sblayout/README.md

 This library allows someone to define a web application as a set of pages that refer to other sub pages.
-Developers only have to capture the common aspects, such as the sections and style of the entire web application, once and only need to provide the individual characteristcs of every additional sub page.
+Developers only have to capture the common aspects, such as the sections and style of the entire web application, once and only need to provide the individual characteristics of every additional sub page.

 The library automatically composes the corresponding pages, and ensures a number of non-functional quality attributes, such as a mechanism allowing end users to